SizzinSeal/6364-2024/README.md

 ## CANivores
 We use CANivores for all drive/steer motors and encoders.
 A swerve module cancoder will always be on the same CANivore bus as the drive and steer motors of that module, to minimize latency for sensor fusion.

-CANivores enable us to poll sensors much faster than the RIO can bus (250hz vs 100hz).
+CANivores enable us to poll sensors much faster than the RIO CAN bus (250hz vs 100hz).
 However, it is limited on how many devices can be on a single bus.
 Therefore we use 2 CANivores, one for each side of the drivetrain.
 All other motors and sensors are on the RIO can bus.
 We would have used a third CANivore, but the RIO only has 2 USB ports, so we are limited to a maximum of 2 CANivores.

+## Swerve Module Control
+We use TalonFX motors on the swerve modules.
+Each module has a steering motor and a driving module.
+These use different methods of control.

+__**Steering motors: Position Motion Magic**__
+Position Motion Magic is just a fancy motion profile that is calculated by the motor itself.
+It uses a positional PID, along with the other constants (kV, kA, etc.)

+__**Drive motors: Open Loop Voltage / ClosedLoopVelociy (or simply Velocity)**__ The drive motors use Open Loop Voltage during teleop, so the driver has more control over the motors.
+Closed Loop Velocity is used during autonomous, where high consistency is necessary.
+Closed Loop Velocity uses a PID and the other constants (kV, kA, etc.) including kF.
+Tuning the Velocity controller does take the longest time to tune, but it will improve performance during autonomous.

+## Motor Controller Policy
+Unless absolutely necessary, all motors should be using their onboard PID controllers.
+It reduces CAN bus utilization and performs better thanks to the 1000hz polling rate.

+## Path Planning
+We use [Choreo](https://sleipnirgroup.github.io/Choreo) for path planning.
+It performs better than the WPILib path planner, thanks to features such as numerical optimization.